 Itanagar- PMT in action to check prices of essential commodities

-Itanagar- Price Monitoring Team ( PMT )headed by Executive Magistrates, officers from LMCA, APMC and Police carried out inspection at various locations in the sectors of Capital Region to ensure that prices of commodities are not sold above MRPs.
+Itanagar- Price Monitoring Team ( PMT )headed by Executive Magistrates, officers from LMCA, APMC and Police carried out inspection at various locations in the sectors of Capital Region to ensure that essential commodities are not sold above MRPs.

 During the course of checking, the Team also directed the shopkeepers to abide by the Government notified Rates of Essential Commodities and a copy of the same was also circulated amongst the shopkeepers and vendors.